---Advertisement---

 3. Supports Weight Loss

-Low in calories, rich in fiber — keeps you full and helps reduce calorie intake.
+Low calories + high fiber keep you full for longer and reduce unnecessary calorie intake.

 4. Enhances Skin Glow

-Papaya reduces acne, scars, pimples, and pigmentation due to antioxidants.
+Papaya reduces acne, scars, pigmentation, and dullness due to antioxidants and vitamin A.

 5. Good for Heart Health

-Fiber, potassium, and antioxidants help lower cholesterol and protect the heart.
+Fiber, potassium, and antioxidants help lower cholesterol and protect heart health.

 6. Improves Eye Health

-Vitamin A and beta-carotene improve vision and reduce the risk of eye diseases.
+Beta-carotene and Vitamin A improve vision and reduce age-related eye problems.

 7. Reduces Inflammation